 - do NOT provide services that are similar to those currently being provided by UC employees

-An independent consultant is an individual not employed by the University, of proven professional or technical competence, who provides professional or technical advice to the University.
+Consultants are an individual not employed by the University, of proven professional or technical competence, who provides professional or technical advice to the University.
 The University does not control either the manner of performance or the result of the service.
 These services are of an advisory nature, provide a recommended course of action, or personal expertise, and an end product which is basically a transmittal of information either written or verbal.
-Policies and procedures for Independent Consultants at the UC are governed by BUS-34.

-- The California Public Contract Code (Section 10365.5) and University of California policies prohibit the University from entering into a subsequent contract with an independent consultant for the performance of services that the independent consultant previously recommended.
-If the department contemplates that an independent consultant might later provide the services that he or she will recommend, this possibility must be included in the initial agreement with that independent consultant.
+The California Public Contract Code (Section 10515) and University of California policies prohibit the University from entering into a subsequent contract with a consultant for the performance of services that the consultant previously recommended.
+This was enacted in 2002, in SB 1467 as a prohibition of "follow-on contracts".
+If the department contemplates that a consultant might later provide the services that he or she will recommend, this possibility must be included in the initial agreement with that independent consultant.

 Speaker and Trainer Agreements

 If a department is bringing in a speaker using an Honoraria payment, you will NOT need a contract.
 The following conditions must be met to qualify for an Honoraria: